SirDev97/my-tetris-game/readme.md

-A simplified tetris game using HTML Canvas.
+A simplified tetris game using HTML Canvas and JavaScript.